nileane/TangerineUI-for-Mastodon/README.md

 Please consider that some of your users may depend on Mastodon's High Contrast theme before [setting Tangerine UI as the only theme](#install-tangerine-ui-as-the-only-theme-on-your-instance) on your instance.
 For this reason, unless you're running a single-user instance, I strongly recommend [installing Tangerine UI as an optional/revertable theme](#install-tangerine-ui-as-an-optional-theme-on-your-instance-recommended) instead.

 ## Credits
-The logo for Tangerine UI was designed by [Younis @younishd](https://younishd.fr). 🍊
+The logo for Tangerine UI was originally designed by [Younis @younishd](https://younishd.fr). 🍊

 ## Support me <3
 If you enjoy Tangerine UI, I would really appreciate a [tip 💛](https://ko-fi.com/nileane)!